rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 * Brew coffee
 * Froth milk

-The system needs to support different types of coffeemakers, so we extract an Interface (see fig 1).
+A Header Interface for this would like something like fig 1:

 <!-- TODO show header interface -->

-This interface contains the public methods a coffeemaker should implement, a typical Header Interface.
+This interface defines all public methods of a coffeemaker, a typical Header Interface.
-I was used to applying Interfaces this way, for instance to adhere to the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/).
+I was used to applying Interfaces this way, for instance to adhere to the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/), a common example being a [Repository](https://martinfowler.com/eaaCatalog/repository.html) or [Data Access Object](https://www.oracle.com/java/technologies/data-access-object.html).

 Recently though, I have learned about using Interfaces to define (and abstract) roles in systems, with the so-called *Role Interface*.

-## A different view with the Role Interface
+## A different view: Role Interface

 A Role Interface abstracts and defines a specific role objects can fulfill in a system.
-The language construct is exactly the same, the difference resides in the semantics.
+The language construct is exactly the same, the difference resides in the *semantics*.
 As we've seen a Header Interface abstracts the entire public behaviour of some object, whereas a Role Interface only abstracts some cohesive methods belonging to a role.

 Fundamental to this type of interface is the difference between objects and roles.
 A role does not have to be fulfilled by a single object, nor does an object have to fulfill just one role.
-This shifts the interface more towards a specific interaction a consumer and supplier have, which bears resemblance of Consumer Driven Contracts.
+This shifts the interface more towards a specific interaction a consumer and supplier have.

 Sounds a bit fuzzy right?
 Let's revisit our coffeemaker example.
 Previously we extracted one interface (CoffeeMaker) defining all public behaviour.
-If we adapt this we end up with the following Role Interfaces (fig 2):
+If we adapt this to Role Interfaces we end up with fig 2.

-* Boiler
-* Grinder
-* Brewer
-* Frother

 <!-- TODO show role interfaces -->